-Refer to the specification charts (page 10-5).
+Refer to the specification charts (page 10-7).

-- Warm tires normally exceed recommended pressures.
+- Always check tire pressure when tires are cold. - Warm tires normally exceed recommended pressures.
 Don't release air from warm tires to adjust the pressure. - Underinflation can cause reduced fuel economy and poor sealing of the tire bead, which will deform the wheel and cause separation of tire from rim. - Overinflation can produce a harsh ride and a greater possibility of damage from road hazards.
 Keep your tire pressure at the correct levels.
 If one frequently needs inflating, have it inspected.